Egert4rr/rmk-api/README.md

 * Our application currently lets users do CRUD operations to hikers,hikes and trails

 * Application uses node.js with some packages to help make development smooth as possible.
+* Project also uses mongoDB, make sure its correctly installed and the service is working

     # Setting up
     * To set up and run the project you need to create the ".env" file in both Backend and Frontend.